Mental health in Black Cincinnati is done flying under the radar. It is time to educate ourselves and take action.

 6. At least three Cincinnati African American mental health providers are accepting new clients.

-The National Alliance on Mental Illness recommends that while you should go directly to a mental health professional if you do not feel comfortable right away, a primary care doctor is a great place to start the assessment to determine if you have a mental health condition or help refer you to a mental health professional.
+The National Alliance on Mental Illness recommends that while you should go directly to a mental health professional if you do not feel comfortable right away, a primary care doctor is a wonderful place to start the assessment to determine if you have a mental health condition or help refer you to a mental health professional.

-Research shows that over 90% of African Americans believe that prayer is important in dealing with stressful life events versus 66.7% of Whites.
+Research shows that over 90 percent of African Americans believe that prayer is important in dealing with stressful life events versus 66.7 percent of Whites.
 African American clergy has an impressive history of service within the Black community.
 The church, so to speak, can provide counseling and relief of social stressors for its community and congregation, if proper programming is in place.
 A 2016 study provided church clergy with Depression Training Workshop.

 This workshop included depression in African American children and adolescents; depression in adults; bipolar disorder in African Americans; and suicide issues.
 Module topics included the origins of depression, diagnostic criteria, epidemiology of depression, behaviors frequently seen in African Americans who are depressed, cultural beliefs and barriers that prevent African Americans from seeking care from mental health professionals, risk factors, and treatment options.
 The best part of churches adapting this workshop and offering their services is that insurance is not required.
 It may be possible for more uninsured African Americans to seek the help they need.

-The good news is a 2017 Interact for Health Community Survey reports that African-Americans in the Greater Cincinnati area are getting the help they need as 45% feel they do an excellent or very good job managing their stress.
+The good news is a 2017 Interact for Health Community Survey reports that African Americans in the Greater Cincinnati area are getting the help they need as 45 percent feel they do an excellent or exceptionally good job managing their stress.

 Here are a few resources in the Cincinnati area for individuals and families suffering from mental health issues.